kalex19/kl-Dog-Party/README.md

 ## Installation & Setup

-Clone this repo
+Clone this repo.

-In the project directory, please open on browser.
+In the project directory, please open in browser.

 ## Learning Goals